busycaesar/Learning_CPP_1/Workshop-4/README.md

 # Learning Outcomes

-## Upon successful completion of this workshop, you will have demonstrated the abilities to:

 ## - Create default and overloaded constructors
 ## - Create destructors
 ## - Initialize class member variables